Data Synchronization

 API ofSRC

-storage system has excellent performance, then the default single-threadedlist
+storage system has excellent performance, the default single-threadedlist

 ofjuicefs sync

 may become a bottleneck.
-You can consider enabling concurrentlist
+You can enable concurrentlist

 (introduced below).